Penrose-Library/PenroseLibrary-Web/content/pages/about_the_library.md

 Donated items that Whitman College’s Penrose Library retains are cataloged and listed in the Library’s catalog.
 Access to other materials will be governed by established library policies.
 Materials added to the general collections are interfiled with like books on the same subject.
 Separately named collections are not maintained.

 #### Financial Support
 Monetary gifts, especially those that would enable the purchase of new materials, the delivery of innovative services, additional furnishings, technology enhancements, or the support of special program areas are actively encouraged.
-Please contact Dalia Corkrum, Library Director (509-527-5193 or [corkrum@whitman.edu](corkrum@whitman.edu)) or John Bogley, Vice President for Development and College Relations (509-527-5979 or [bogleyjw@whitman.edu](bogleyjw@whitman.edu)) for more information.
+Please contact Dalia Corkrum, Library Director (509-527-5193 or [corkrum@whitman.edu](corkrum@whitman.edu)) or Steve Setchell, Vice President for Development and Alumni Relations (509-527-5979 or [setchesj@whitman.edu](setchesj@whitman.edu)) for more information.

 Please contact Dalia Corkrum, Library Director (509-527-5193 or [corkrum@whitman.edu](corkrum@whitman.edu)) if you have any questions or wish to discuss a specific donation.

 ## Student Employment
 Below are the positions for which students are usually employed at Penrose Library.
 Jobs will be posted on [Handshake](https://www.whitman.edu/student-life/student-engagement-center/handshake) before the beginning of the semester as they become available.
 Please apply directly through the [Handshake website](https://whitman.joinhandshake.com/login) and refer to the specific postings for more information.

--Archives Assistant
+- Archives Assistant
--Cataloging / Serials Assistant
+- Cataloging / Serials Assistant
--Circulation Assistant
+- Circulation Assistant
--Library Office Assistant
+- Library Office Assistant

 Additional information about student employment can be found on the [Student Employment page](https://www.whitman.edu/student-life/student-employment) on the College’s website.